ScootPad Glossary of Terms

 Fact Fluency Operations: Addition, Subtraction, Multiplication, Division

-Games: Interactive activities located in the Fun Zone for students to play once they have earned 10 or more coins on the platform
+Games: Interactive activities located in the Fun Zone for students to play once they have earned ten or more coins on the platform

 Growth Mindset: The understanding that we can develop our abilities and intelligence - leads to a focus on learning, increased effort, and a willingness to learn from mistakes

-Insights: Tab inside the platform which houses the Knowledge Heatmap and ability to Compare Classrooms
+Insights: Tab inside the platform which houses the Knowledge Heatmap and the ability to Compare Classrooms

 Instructional Video/Lessons: Short instructional videos designed to help re-teach students the material from the assigned/viewed concept so they can practice or move ahead in their learning path independently